 The good news

 I’ve graduated college (finally!), so I now have time to do things.
-Like pick up hobbies that I haven’t done in three years.
+Like pick up hobbies that I haven’t done in two years.
 So if you’ve missed me – and even if you haven’t – I’m back!

 You didn’t think I could be gone so long and not make changes when I came back, did you? 🙂 I like to think it’s nothing major, but here’s what’s changing around here.